-Some of the exciting show elements include:
+Some of the exciting game elements include:

-- “Free Play”: When landing on this wedge contestants have the choice to buy a vowel for free, call a consonant to earn $500 each or solve the puzzle.
-If the contestant calls an incorrect letter or does not give the right puzzle solution, they will still be able to continue their turn.
+“Free Play”: This wedge gives contestants the choice to buy a vowel for free, call a consonant to earn $500 each or solve the puzzle.
+Right or wrong, the contestant will continue their turn.

-- “Wild Card”: Gives the option to call an additional consonant either in the regular rounds of play or in the “Bonus Round.”
+“Wild Card”: Gives the option to call an additional consonant either in the regular rounds of play or in the “Bonus Round.”

 “Mystery Round”: During the second round of play, two “mystery” wedges are placed on the Wheel, each hiding either a “Bankrupt” or “$10,000” on the face-down side.
 After correctly calling a consonant, a contestant can either take the wedge’s face value of $1,000 per letter in the puzzle or take the 50/50 chance of getting $10,000 or Bankrupt.
 If the $10,000 prize is won, a Wheel Watchers Club member can also win $10,000.

 “Express Wedge”: When this is landed on, the contestant must call a consonant.
 If correct, he or she earns $1,000 per letter and is given the option to “pass” or “play.”
 By “passing,” gameplay proceeds as usual.
 By “playing,” the contestant continually calls consonants, earning $1,000 for each one in the puzzle, and buys vowels for $250 each, until he/she solves the puzzle or makes a wrong move and goes “Bankrupt.”

 “Prize Puzzle”: The contestant who correctly solves the “Prize Puzzle” will win a luxurious prize in addition to their winnings for the round.